ThiLourenco/polls-backend/README.md

 ## Polls-Backend

-This is the backend of the delivery system, developed in Node.js, Express, Typescript, Prisma ORM with PostgreSQL and Swagger for API documentation.
+This is the backend of the polls system, developed in Node.js, fastify, Typescript, Prisma ORM with PostgreSQL.

 ## Requirements